 - The treatment claims a 98% success rate, a higher rate than that of traditional implants.

-- Risks of possible health complications following implantation are reduced, this is due to less invasive surgery and the position of the implants deep into the sterile bone.
+- Rate of health complications in basal implants is meager to none.
+It is due to less invasive surgery and the position of the implants deep into the sterile bone.

 - Moreover, basal implants can be placed at an angle so that to use the bone area sufficient for this purpose.